anastaciocintra/escpos-coffee/README.md

 Simply send info of the library to the printer.

 ### textstyle
-Show how to construnct one simple receipt.
+Shows how to construnct one simple receipt.
 Also this sample show how simple is to create diferent text styles, like title, subtitle, bold, etc.
 ```
   Style title = new Style()